operand/agency/README.md

 After a short boot time you can visit the web app at `http://localhost:8080` and you should see a simple chat interface.
-The following is a screenshot of a conversation that demonstrates the multiple demo agents intelligently interacting and following orders.
+The following is a screenshot of a conversation that demonstrates multiple demo agents intelligently interacting and following orders.

 There are two OpenAI based agents: `"FunctionAI"` and `"CompletionAI"`, named for the API's they use, and `"Chatty"` a simple chat agent who uses a small